yogensia/electron-gtacruises/README.md

 * The script does have other fixes to attempt to resolve human formatting errors, but plase follow these guideline to minimize possible issues. **The most important thing is to always use day/month/year for your date.**

+## Pack it yourself

+The code is mainly JavaScript.
+If you know JS you can fork or download this repository, edit it and load or pack the extension yourself from the Extensions page in Google Chrome.

 ## Credits

 - Events widget originally coded by [Syntax](https://github.com/JustinHowe).
 - UI designed by [Yogensia](https://github.com/Yogensia).
 - Updates made by [qlimax5000](https://github.com/qlimax5000) & [Johninatoooor](https://www.reddit.com/user/Johninatoooor).
 - Further updates, optimization, and port to Chrome Extension by [Yogensia](https://github.com/Yogensia).

+## Known Issues

+- The issue where the extension would become unresponsive and require to be reinstalled should be fixed now.
+If it happens again please let me know!

+For other issues or expected improvements check the [issues section in Githhub](https://github.com/yogensia/rGTAV_Cruises_Extension/issues).

 ## Changelog